laxmandhakal/emailback/README.md

 # email-system
-this is simple portfolio with email system using nodemailer package of node as backend and angular as frontend
+this is  email system using nodemailer package of node as backend .